emisimison/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
-I am a PhD candidate in Political Science at MIT, with focus on Political Economy and Methodology.
+I am a Postdoctoral Fellow at the Center for Inter-American Policy and Research (CIPR) in Tulane.
 My research focuses on the comparative political economy of policymaking and policy change.
 Using qualitative and quantitative methods, I  analyze how political institutions across regime types shape the extent to which citizens and interest groups influence policymaking, and how that affects policy outputs.
-As part of this research agenda, my dissertation explores the relationship between regime types and public policies to better understand how, and under which conditions, policy change takes place as a consequence of regime changes.
+As part of this research agenda, my dissertation explores the relationship between regime types and public policies to better understand how, and under which conditions, policy change takes place as a consequence of regime type transitions.

-I received a MA in Political Science from Torcuato Di Tella University (UTDT) and a BA from the University of Buenos Aires (UBA).
+I hold a PhD in Political Science from MIT, where I focused on Political Economy and Methodology.
+I also received a MA from Torcuato Di Tella University (UTDT) and a BA from the University of Buenos Aires (UBA), both in Political Science.
 Prior to MIT, I was a PhD fellow at CONICET working at Gino Germani Research Institute, and taught at UBA and UTDT.